botlabio/deny-hosting-IP/README.md

     while read IP; do mysql -u USER -pPASSWORD -h localhost hosting_ip -e "SELECT * FROM blacklist WHERE ip='$IP'" >> results.txt; done <list_of_ips.txt

+### FAQ

+QUESTION: Is there any chance that using this list could block human traffic?

+ANSWER: While hosting company IP addresses are sometimes used as proxies, this use-case is neglible compared to cloudbot and other non-human traffic coming from hosting company IP addresses.

+QUESTION: Will you be able to track how many people deploy it?

+ANSWER: While we are making this resource available in a way that does not allow us to track usage in anyway, we do engage in on-going "mystery shopping" tests where verification vendors' ability to detect cloudbot traffic is tested without their knowledge.
+Results are reported to the accreditation bodies such as MRC and TAG, and to advertiser associtions such as WFA, ANA and ISBA.

 ### references

 [1] CloudBot: A Free, Malwareless Alternative To Traditional Botnets - http://www.darkreading.com/cloudbot-a-free-malwareless-alternative-to-traditional-botnets/d/d-id/1297878